MythiliSravani/Guess-the-number/README.md

 ## Goal
 You have to guess the secret number that I'm thinking of to win this game.
 You only get five chances, so choose wisely.

-## Note that you can only select a number from 1 to 20.
+## Objective
+You can only choose a number between 1 and 20 and type there; if your guess of that number is correct, you win the game.